Brain cancer diagnosis

 Many people diagnosed with a brain or spinal cord tumour first go to see their GP because they are feeling unwell.
-Occasionally a brain tumour will be found during a scan for something unrelated, such as a head injury.
-Some people have sudden symptoms (such as loss of consciousness, severe headache or a seizure) and go straight to a hospital’s emergency department.
+Occasionally a brain tumour will be found during a scan for something unrelated, such as a head injury or an optometry appointment.
+Some people have sudden symptoms (such as severe headache, loss of consciousness or a seizure) and go straight to a hospital’s emergency department.

 Learn more about:

 - Your health care team

 - Video: Cancer and common tests

 For an overview of what to expect during all stages of your cancer care, visit Cancer Pathways – High Grade Glioma.
 This is a short guide to what is recommended, from diagnosis to treatment and beyond.

 Video: Diagnosis for brain cancer